-I defend her through my shame, confusion, hurt, and loneliness.
-I’m still protective of C and when the rumors of the things she has said and done get back to me, and they often do, I roll my eyes, feel a tinge of anger, revert to my qualifier, reason it out with someone else, breathe deeply, and then sigh.
-Three months, over 15,000 miles, sixteen states, and a whole lot of hotel rooms, tears, and reflections later I can stand far away enough to recognize the pain behind her choices too.
+I defend Painter through my shame, confusion, hurt, and loneliness.
+I’m still protective of her and when the rumors of the things Painter has said and done get back to me, and they often do, I roll my eyes, feel a tinge of anger, revert to my qualifier, reason it out with someone else, breathe deeply, and then sigh.

-My friends are right of course, regardless of the reasons, I’m still protective of C and our history.
+My friends like Chef and Star are right of course, regardless of the reasons, I’m still protective of Painter and our history.

-Here is an actual reason: I’ve asked her to accept and love me despite my ugly.
-I am committed to providing her the same acceptance and compassion.
-I can do this whether she loves me or not.
+Here is an actual reason: I’ve asked Painter to accept and love me despite my ugly.
+I am committed to providing her the same clemency, acceptance, and compassion.
+I can practice this whether Painter loves me or not.
 Acting lovingly does not require anyone’s consent or approval.

 The reality is at this point in my grieving process, I recognize there is no such thing as a moral high ground.